Gay life in Ecuador: Interview with Mario, gay local boy from Quito

 Ecuador has this weird extreme mix of the very conservative older generation versus the more forward thinking, confident and liberal minded millennials.

 It makes sense when you look at the dramatic change in LGBT legislation over the last 20 years.
 Until 1997, gay life in Ecuador was tough: it was an extremely conservative country, on par with places like Sri Lanka, India or Indonesia where just being caught in a gay bar could get you in trouble with the police.

 In addition, steps towards equal marriage have since been implemented and from 2015, any same sex couple in Ecuador can legally register their “civil union” and receive the same rights/benefits as straight couples.
-Calling it a “marriage” however is still in progress following a draconian law in 2009, which limited the word “marriage” to man/woman only.
+Steps taken to call it “marriage”, however, are still in progress following a draconian law in 2009, which limited the word “marriage” to man/woman only.

 As a result, the older generation remains largely conservative, frowning on homosexuality: after all, this was what they knew growing up.
 In stark contrast, the post-1997 millennial generation sees things from a completely different perspective following the extreme changes in laws that took place that year.

 We met one very sweet millennial in Quito called Mario, who told us about his gay life in Ecuador and more about the gay scene of Quito.

 Hi boys, my name is Mario Mendieta, I’m a 23 years old law student, born, raised in Quito.

 My family is from the city of Loja in South Ecuador, famous for its coffee.
 I also LOVE music, especially Ariana Grande.